-There are alot of new owner-operators in the industry that have questions about commercial truck insurance requirements.
-You came to the right place.
+When was the last time you got an insurance quote for your trucking company?
+You need to make sure you are properly covered to protect yourself and your customers.
+Just primary liability coverage will not do the trick in this industry.
+Commercial truck insurance can be confusing and a lot of new owner-operators in the industry have questions about commercial truck insurance requirements.
+If you’re one of them, you came to the right place!
 Here we will be taking a deeper look at the world of trucking insurance.
-Insurance coverage for your trucking business is a different ball game from for business owners than for your personal auto insurance.
+As a business owner, the insurance coverage you get for your trucking business is much different than your personal auto insurance.

-Simply put, Insurance is a truck drivers best friend in a lot of ways.
-The Federal Motor Carrier Safety Administration will not let you operate without it.
-Infact, the FMCSA and DOT require proof of liability insurance for your Operating Authority/MC Number application.
+Insurance is a truck driver’s best friend in a lot of ways.
+The Federal Motor Carrier Safety Administration (FMCSA) will not let you operate without it.
+In fact, the FMCSA and Department of Transportation (DOT) require proof of liability insurance for your Operating Authority/MC Number application.
 Most shippers require proof of insurance before they will trust your company with their freight.
 As long as your insurance is in place, you have a working trucking company.
 Proof of coverage always needs to be handy for inspections or in the event of an accident.

 Insurance is one of the most expensive purchases for a trucking company.
 The premiums require a large amount of upfront cash and the monthly payments can be in the thousands.
-So why do you need something that is going to cut into your profits?
-Protection.
-Insurance protects not only your business but your customers’ as well.
+But the incentive makes it worth the investment.
+An insurance company protects not only your business but your customers’ as well.

-In this industry it is not as simple as having your own authority and holding a policy for primary liability or liability coverage and being good to go to get on the highway with other motorists.
-So what type of insurance do you need?
-There are many different coverage options within commercial truck insurance when it comes to insurance coverage.
+There are many different coverage options within commercial truck insurance companies when it comes to insurance coverage.
 If you are hauling things like hazardous materials, the requirements can grow quickly.
-You want to make sure that you are working with a quality professional insurance provider that can properly advise you of your needs to protect you in the trucking industry.
-Some of the different coverage options out there may protect your truck but not the load that you are hauling which could leave you in a bad spot if something goes wrong.
-It is very wise as professional drivers to keep your driving records as clean as you possibly can as that will play a huge factor in ability to obtain coverage and the overall insurance costs.
+You want to make sure that you are working with a quality insurance provider that can properly advise you of your needs and help you find the right coverage.
+Some of the different coverage options out there may protect your truck but not the load that you are hauling.
+This could leave you in a bad spot if something goes wrong.
+As professional drivers, it’s wise to keep your driving records as clean as possible since that can be a huge factor in your ability to obtain coverage and the overall insurance costs.

 Let’s take a look at some of the various types of trucking insurance policies that you may need depending on your situation: